EvanTian233/SREGym/README.md

 ```
 python3 dashboard/dashboard_app.py
 ```
-The dashboard will be hosted at localhost:11451 by dafault.
+The dashboard will be hosted at localhost:11451 by default.

 ## License